hackerfactor/SEAL-C/BUILD.md

 ## Requirements
 1. g++ version 9.x
 2. OpenSSL version 3.x.
 (If you run `openssl --version` and it says 1.x, then it won't work.)
-You need the developer libraries installed.
+You need the developer code installed.
 (For my system, I downloaded the latest version directly from [OpenSSL](https://openssl-library.org/source/index.html) and compiled it.
-I did this because the default package provided by Debian and Ubuntu is far from the most recent version.))
+I did this because the default package provided by Debian and Ubuntu is far from the most recent version.)
 3. libcurl (developer libraries).
 On Ubuntu, I use: `apt install libcurl4-openssl-dev`
 4. `make`